cockroachdb/docs/v2.0/partitioning.md

 #### Define Partitions on Interleaved Tables

-For [interleaved tables](interleave-in-parent.html), partitions can be defined only the root table of the interleave hierarchy, while children will naturally be interleaved the same as their parents.
+For [interleaved tables](interleave-in-parent.html), partitions can be defined only on the root table of the interleave hierarchy, while children are interleaved the same as their parents.

 ### Set Zone Configurations